Feature Images-min

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-In honor of Earth Day, it’s important to give attention to the Great Barrier Reef, which is technically the largest living thing on Earth.
+In honor of Earth Day, it’s important to give attention to the Great Barrier Reef.
+It is technically the largest living thing on Earth.
 Comprised of, and built by, billions of tiny organisms called coral polyps, its lush blue waters are filled with a wide range of life.
 It’s considered one of the seven natural wonders of the world for good reason.

 Unfortunately, the Great Barrier reef is in great danger.
-In addition to issues with surface runoff, crown-of-thorns starfish overpopulation (which damages the reef) and general climate change concerns, perhaps the most noticeable is the issue of coral bleaching.
+The risks include surface runoff, crown-of-thorns starfish overpopulation (which damages the reef) and general climate change concerns.
+Coral bleaching is perhaps the most noticeable of the latter.
 Coral bleaching is a highly detrimental process that is putting the coral reef in danger The Australian Research Council is calling this “the worst mass bleaching event in its history,” because of what the northern part of the coral reef is experiencing.

 Causes of Coral Bleaching